robinrodricks/FluentFTP/README.md

   - **SocketPollInterval** - Time that must pass (in milliseconds) since the last socket activity before calling `Poll()` on the socket to test for connectivity.
 Setting this interval too low will have a negative impact on performance.
 Setting this interval to 0 disables Polling altogether. **Default:** 15000 (15 seconds).

   - **NoopInterval** - Time to wait (in milliseconds) between sending NOOP commands to keep the control socket alive during long file transfers.
 Setting this interval too low will have a negative impact on performance.
 Setting this interval to 0 disables NOOP commands altogether.
-Decrease this setting if you are getting timeouts during file transfers. (`Error: Timed out trying to read data from the socket stream!`). **Default:** 15000 (15 seconds).
+Decrease this setting if you are getting timeouts during file transfers.
+[More information](https://github.com/robinrodricks/FluentFTP/pull/504). (`Error: Timed out trying to read data from the socket stream!`). **Default:** 15000 (15 seconds).

 *Socket Settings*